ku-fpg/paper-sunroof-tfp13/blog-tutorial/introduction.md

     test o = sunroofCompileJS def "main" (return o) >>= putStrLn

 Lets look at the basic types that are provided.
-First of all there is unit `()`.
-It can be thought of as an equivalent of void or `null` in Javascript, because it indicates nothing interesting.
+First of all there is unit.
+It can be thought of as an equivalent of void or `null` in Javascript, because it indicates nothing of interest.

 Of course, there is a boolean type `JSBool`.
 Sunroof uses the [`Data.Boolean`][BooleanPackage] package to overload booleans.